brettdh/libcmm/README.txt

 The server then indicates its willingness to accept connections by calling listen() followed by accept().

 THIS PART OF THE API IS NOT FINALIZED; HERE'S ONE POSSIBLE DESIGN.
-In the case of multi-sockets, the listening socket is a regular TCP socket.
+In the case of multi-sockets, the listening socket remains a regular TCP socket.
 The server calls cmm_listen to create the connection backlog and register the listener socket with libcmm.
-Following cmm_listen, a cmm_accept call on the listener socket returns a multi-socket file descriptor.
-Further cmm_accept calls on this listener socket will return the same multi-socket file descriptor, internally accepting the new physical connection and adding it to the multi-socket.
+Following cmm_listen, a cmm_accept call on the listener socket returns a multi-socket file descriptor, representing a logical connection with the client.

 2) Initiating connections